 - Identify real ways that teachers and students can collaborate to participate responsibly in EU life.

 Day 5 – Creating Sharing and Refining Frameworks for Taking Action

-- Collaborate to create a planning template for a teaching and learning programme addressing rights and responsibilities in schools.
+- Collaborate to create a planning template for a teaching and learning program addressing rights and responsibilities in schools;

 - Make changes and re-share planned frameworks.

 Day 6 – Course closure & cultural activities

 - Course evaluation: round-up of acquired competencies, feedback, and discussion;

 - Awarding of the course Certificate of Attendance;

 - Excursion and other external cultural activities.